icandac/drw_crypto_pred_comp/README.md

 ### 2. create a virtual environment

-create an environment using python 3.10 (or your preferred version):
+Create an environment using python 3.10 (or your preferred version):

 ```bash
 uv venv --python 3.10